jeremiah-c-leary/vhdl-style-guide/docs/configuring_whitespace_after_comment_rules.rst

 .. |exceptions_description| replace::
    A list of patterns to not insert whitespace after comment characters :code:`--`.
+   Each exception must start with :code:`--` and not more than three characters long.
+   Exceptions not starting with :code:`--` will be ignored.

 .. |patterns_defaults| replace::
    :code:`--!`, :code:`--|`

 .. |patterns_description| replace::
-   A list of patterns to insert whitespace after comment characters :code:`--`.
+   A list of patterns to insert whitespace after comment characters :code:`--`. each pattern must start with :code:`--` and there is not restriction on length.
+   Patterns not starting with :code:`--` will be ignored.

 +--------------------------+-----------------------+--------------------------+
 | Option                   | Default               |  Description             |